Mental health issues in asylum seekers and refugees

 ADDvanced Solutions Community Network

-ADDvanced Solutions Community Network provides community-based, open access, pre, during and post diagnosis learning, coaching, mentoring, health and well-being activities and groups for children and young people living with a Neurodevelopmental conditions.
+ADDvanced Solutions Community Network provides community-based, open access, pre-, during and post-diagnosis learning, coaching, mentoring, health and well-being activities and groups for children and young people living with a neurodevelopmental condition.

 Telephone: 0151 486 1788